archanpaul/vscode_devcontainer_py/README.md

 1.  **Stage 1: Local Cache (`custom`)**
     ```dockerfile
     # Stage 1: use the pre_built image if it exists.
-    # docker commit COMMIT_ID py312_devcontainer:latest
+    # docker commit COMMIT_ID ml_devcontainer:latest
-    FROM py312_devcontainer:latest as custom
+    FROM ml_devcontainer:latest as custom
     ```
-    This first stage attempts to use a locally cached Docker image named `py312_devcontainer:latest`.
+    This first stage attempts to use a locally cached Docker image named `ml_devcontainer:latest`.
 This allows subsequent builds to start from a pre-built state, saving significant time.

 2.  **Stage 2: Base Image**
     ```dockerfile
     # Stage 2: use a base Python 3.12 image
     FROM python:3.12-slim-bookworm
     ```
-    If the `py312_devcontainer:latest` image is not found, the build gracefully falls back to using the official `python:3.12-slim-bookworm` image as its starting point.
+    If the `ml_devcontainer:latest` image is not found, the build gracefully falls back to using the official `python:3.12-slim-bookworm` image as its starting point.
 This ensures the container can always be built from scratch.

 ### How to Create the Local Cache